How to Make a DIY Paper Flower Lantern

 Then, stick a square of your self-adhesive velcro to the center of the circle.

 Gently pull the puck light up.
-The velcro should separate so one side is on your light, and the other is on the paper flower base.
+The Velcro should separate so that one side is on your light and the other is on the paper flower base.
 Set this aside for now.

 Step 3: Cut the center frill pieces

 Cut a long strip of cardstock about 2.5″ inches wide, then make vertical snips down the length, cutting about 2/3 of the way through.
 This can be imperfect.
-Just make the snips close together so you create the frilly look that the center of many flowers has.
+Just make the snips close together to create the frilly look that the center of many flowers has.

 Once you have one long frill complete, cut this down into shorter sections about 2″ to 3″ wide.
 This will make it easier to glue to your puck light in the next step.